sutekina/sutekina-web/README.md

 # starting it:

-sudo node main
+node .

+# NOTES:
-# NOTE: you should configure the config!
+# - you should configure the config!
+# - if you aren't root then you might have to run it with sudo or give the directory full read write permissions with: sudo chmod a+rwx ./*
 ```